 If you have any questions about the student portal, please call the Student Health & Wellness Center at 562.464.4548.

 The physical examination must be performed by an MD, DO, PA or NP.
-Physical exams completed by chiropractors and naturopathic doctors will NOT be accepted
+Physical exams completed by chiropractors or naturopathic doctors will NOT be accepted.

 Sickle cell testing is optional.
 A waiver must be completed if a student declines this screening.
 This form will be provided to the student by the Athletics Department.